fmidev/himan/doc/plugin-hitool.md

 ## Height greater than

-Return the height where some parameter value was found.
-This function will also consider the case where the value as found very close to the starting height.
+Return the height where some parameter value was higher than given limit value.
+This function will also consider the case where the value as found very close to the starting height, or where the value is consistently higher than limit value.
 For example when searching for the height where total cloudiness > 80%, in the case where a stratus cloud is found the regular height-search does not find the value (because the the cloudiness value did not cross 80% threshold).
-Otherwise there are no differences between _height_ and _height greater than_.
+Argument Nth can have values 0 (= search for the last height where parameter value was encountered) or 1 (= search for the last height where parameter value was encountered).

     VerticalHeightGreaterThan(vector<param>, double lowerHeight, double upperHeight, vector<double> searchValue, int Nth) VerticalHeightGreaterThan(vector<param>, vector<double> lowerHeight, vector<double> upperHeight, vector<double> searchValue, int Nth)